aws/aws-eks-best-practices/content/karpenter/index.md

         effect: "NoSchedule"
 ```

-For a general deployment for another team, the NodePool spec could include nodeAffinify.
+For a general deployment for another team, the NodePool spec could include nodeAffinity.
 A Deployment could then use nodeSelectorTerms to match `billing-team`.

 ```yaml
 # NodePool for regular EC2 instances